H1ghBre4k3r/y-lang/README.md

-# pesca-lang
+# Y Lang

-A (rather experimental) language with no real world use case.
+Y would anyone build a new (and rather experimental) language with no real world use case.